nuodb/nuodb-helm-charts/stable/restore/README.md

 ## Detailed Steps

-- First install Helm charts for Admin, Database, and optionally Influx.
+- First install Helm charts for Admin and Database.

 ### Identify the Backupset